rokmr/Continual-Learning/README.md

 In this method, learns to dynamically prompt a pre-trained model to learn tasks sequentially under different task transitions.
 In our proposed framework, prompts are small learnable parameters, which are maintained in a memory space.
 The objective is to optimize prompts to instruct the model prediction and explicitly manage task-invariant and task-specific knowledge while maintaining model plasticity.

-The effectiveness of L2P on multiple continual learning benchmarks, including class- and domainincremental, and task-agnostic settings.
+The effectiveness of L2P on multiple continual learning benchmarks, including class- and domain-incremental, and task-agnostic settings.
 The proposed L2P outperforms previous state-of-the-art methods consistently on all benchmarks.

 * [DualPrompt: Complementary Prompting for Rehearsal-free Continual Learning](https://arxiv.org/pdf/2204.04799.pdf) || [GitHub](https://github.com/google-research/l2p)